SamCouto/DevOps-Studies/Operational Systems/Operational Systems - Introduction.md

 ![[OS_Interaction.png]]
 Looking to this image will make us understand the OS as an management key point.

+---

+### ***Abstraction***

+The abstraction is necessary in order to promote simple access to low level hardware interfaces, making the process of using the hardware easier to the programs *(like a step to step algorithm)*.

+In fact, the abstraction objective it's to turn apps independent of the hardware, with this, both can be more autonomous, making the development of apps easier because the developer don't need to specify really low level requests to make the program works.

+---

-> ***Resource Management***
+### ***Resource Management***

-> The OS will manage all the software's hardware requests and all the computer's hardware.
+The OS will manage all the software's hardware requests and all the computer's hardware.
-> This management process aims to equalize the requests in order to avoid collisions.
+This management process aims to equalize the requests in order to avoid request collisions.

 In this way, the OS will make a bridge between programs and the hardware fulfilling all the necessities (requests) presented by the programs, always managing the hardware consumption.

-The resource management, as said before, needs to equalize the hardware requests to avoid not only collisions, but overflows and denial of services (DoS) too.
+The resource management equalizes the hardware requests defining policies of hardware usage in order to resolve processing conflicts, sharing the processing throughout the CPU cores.

 As an example of equalization, we have distribution of tasks for all the processor's cores.